FACK1/safa-shaima/README.md

 # 123Movies

 ### About:
-A website for searching about movies , allows users to search any movie they want and display information  and image  for its  .
+A website for searching about movies , allows users to search any movie they want and display information  and image  for its.
 ### User journey:
 In our app you can  search for your favourite movie by putting the name of it in the place of search and you can also add a movie through add button .
 ### Site Link in Heroku :